1910 Penny Value (2026 Guide): Errors List, “S” & No Mint Mark Worth

 History of the 1910 Penny

 The 1910 Lincoln cent marked a crucial stabilization period for America’s newest coin design.
-With the Philadelphia Mint producing 146,801,218 pieces compared to 1909, this represented nearly a 50% increase in production.
-This dramatic production increase reflected the coin’s growing acceptance after the initial 1909 VDB controversy.
+With the Philadelphia Mint producing 146,801,218 pieces compared to 1909, this represented nearly a 50% increase in production — a direct reflection of public enthusiasm for the new Lincoln portrait on America’s smallest coin.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)